zhousarah/azure-compute-docs/articles/virtual-machines/ephemeral-os-disks.md

 For example, if you want to opt for **OS cache placement**: Standard Windows Server images from the marketplace are about 127 GiB, which means that you need a VM size that has a cache equal to or larger than 127 GiB.
 The Standard_DS3_v2 has a cache size of 127 GiB, which is large enough.
 In this case, the Standard_DS3_v2 is the smallest size in the DSv2 series that you can use with this image.

 For example, if you want to opt for **Temp disk placement**: Standard Ubuntu server image from marketplace is about 30 GiB.
 To enable Ephemeral OS disk on temp, the temp disk size must be equal to or larger than 30 GiB.
-Standard_B4ms has a temp size of 32-GiB, which can fit the 30-GiB OS disk.
+Standard_B4ms has a temp size of 32 GiB, which can fit the 30-GiB OS disk.
 Upon creation of the VM, the temp disk space would be 2 GiB.

 For example, if you want to opt for **NVMe disk placement (In Public Preview)**: Standard Ubuntu server image from marketplace is about 30 GiB.
 To enable Ephemeral OS disk on NVMe, the NVMe disk size must be equal to or larger than 30 GiB.
 Standard_D2ads_v6 has a temp size of 110 GiB, which can easily fit the 30-GiB OS disk.
-However, Ephemeral OS disk occupies the entire NVMe disk and there is no NVMe disk space given back.
+However, Ephemeral OS disk occupies the entire NVMe disk and there's no NVMe disk space given back.
 One way to maximize the use of NVMe disk is by maximizing the OS disk Size property to 110 GiB.

 > [!IMPORTANT]